19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Resting.md

 ### Interruption

 The first time a full rest is interrupted by [Combat](../Combat/Combat.md) or similar danger, a PC must make a [DC](Core%20Procedures/DC.md) 15 [Constitution](../../Player%20Characters/Chosen%20Statistics/Constitution.md) check to receive the benefits of the rest.
 The [DC](Core%20Procedures/DC.md) increases by 5 per subsequent interruption.
-On a failed check the PC can only receive the benefits of a long rest until the next day.
+On a failed check, the PC only receives the benefits of a long rest this day.

-If a PC was engaged in mental activity roll a d6 for each activity.
+If a PC was engaged in mental activity, roll a d6 for each activity.
 On a 1, the interruption occurs during that activity.
 See [Interruption](#Interruption) for long rests.

 ==***Word to the wise:*** Don't count on full resting outside of civilization.==